-Role Name Name Description Remarks Enumeration S100_CD_AttributeDataType Data types of simple attributes Literal boolean True or False Literal enumeration List of predetermined values that can be expanded and contracted.
+Role Name Name Description Remarks Enumeration S100_CD_AttributeValueType Value types of simple attributes Literal boolean True or False Literal enumeration List of predetermined values that can be expanded and contracted.
 Literal integer numeric value with defined range, units and format.
-Literal real floating point number Literal text a sequence of characters Literal date character encoding shall follow the format for date as specified by ISO 8601 Literal time character encoding shall follow the format for time as specified by ISO 8601
+Literal real floating point number Literal text a sequence of characters Literal date character encoding shall follow the format for date as specified by ISO 8601 Literal time character encoding shall follow the format for time as specified by ISO 8601 Literal dateTime character encoding shall follow the format for date and time as specified by ISO 8601 Literal URI character encoding shall follow the format for URI as specified by RFC 3986 Literal URL character encoding shall follow the format for URL as specified by RFC 3986 Literal URN character encoding shall follow the format for URN as defined by RFC 2141 Literal S100_CodeList Open enumeration or identifier of entry in a vocabulary Literal S100_TruncatedDate truncated format for date

-2a-4.2.10 S100\CD\AttributeConstraints
+2a-4.2.11 S100\CD\AttributeConstraints